LuisOlivaresJ/relative_dose_1d/README.md

 # relative_dose_1d

-Tool to read 1-dimensional dose profiles and perform gamma index comparison.
+Python package to read an 1-dimensional dose profile from text file and perform subtraction and gamma index comparison.

 ![image_gui](/docs/assets/GUI_v011.PNG)

-## Introducción
+## Format specifications
 The data should be in M ​​rows by 2 columns, corresponding to positions and dose values, respectively.

-The script has been tested with the following examples:
+The package has been tested with the following examples:

 * File in w2CAD format (format used by the TPS Eclipse 16.1, from the Varian(R) company).
-      In the algorithm, the start of the data is identified by the words: '$STOM' or '$STOD' Physical unit assumed to be in mm.
+  In the algorithm, the start of the data is identified by the words: 'STOM' or 'STOD' Physical unit assumed to be in mm.

 * File in mcc format (format used by Verisoft 7.1.0.199 software, from PTW(R) company).
   In the algorithm, the beginning of the data is identified by the word: 'BEGIN_DATA' Physical unit assumed to be in mm.

 * File in text format
   The data must be distributed in M ​​rows by 2 columns and separated for a blank space.
   The script ask for a word to identify the beginning of the data in the text file, a number to add to the positions, and a factor for distance dimension conversion.

-For proper operation, the text file must meet the following characteristics:

-1. Contain a single profile
-2. The data should be in M ​​rows and two columns, (M, 2).

-## Instalación
+## Installation
-**En Linux**<br/>
+**Linux**<br/>
 The easiest method of installation is by typing in a terminal:
 ```bash
 pip install relative_dose_1d
 ```
-**En Windows**<br/>
+**Windows**<br/>

 Prior to installation, it is necessary to have a python package manager.
 If you are not familiar with Python packages, it is recommended to use [ANACONDA](https://www.anaconda.com/products/individual).
 After ANACONDA has been installed, open *Anaconda Prompt*.
 Once inside the terminal (window with a black background), follow the indication described for Linux (previous paragraph).